basicdays/co-pg/readme.md

 `co-pg` works by directly inheriting from the prototypes within the `pg` package.
 Everything that is available from `pg` is also available on `co-pg` with no alterations to the original API.
-The `pg` API methods that use a callback style interface also have companion thunk methods that are usable by `co`, indicated with a trailing underscore.
+The `pg` API methods that use a callback style interface also have companion promise methods that are usable by `co` 4.0.

+Former "thunk" methods are still supported in 1.0 and are usable by all versions of co.
+However they have been deprecated.

 Supports [node-postgres](https://github.com/brianc/node-postgres) both js and native, as well as [node-postgres-pure](https://github.com/brianc/node-postgres-pure).